 - Banking Awareness by B.K.
 Publications

 SBI PO – Result

 State Bank of India declares SBI PO result on its official website separately for all the rounds.
 Candidates can check SBI PO Prelims, Mains and Final result online in PDF format without any login.
-Within 7 to 10 days after result declaration, the authority issues individual score cards to the applicants for Preliminary and Mains & GE-PI.
-Candidates need to login using their registration ID and password to download the score cards online.
-The details given on SBI PO score card include:
+Within 7 to 10 days after the result declaration, the authority issues individual scorecards to the applicants for Preliminary and Mains & GE-PI.
+Candidates need to log in using their registration ID and password to download the scorecards online.
+The details given on the SBI PO scorecard include: